Tuwaiq-Clean-Code/Challenge01/README.md

-# The Code Smell are:
+# The Code Smells are:

 1- Duplicate Code